SectorLabs/django-postgres-extra/docs/manager.md

         # not like this:
         MyModel.objects.upsert(..) # error!

+* **Use the `psqlextra.util.postgres_manager` on the fly:**

+    This allows the manager to be used **anywhere** on **any** model, but only within the context.
+This is especially useful if you want to do upserts into Django's `ManyToManyField`'s generated `through` table:

+        from django.db import models
+        from psqlextra.util import postgres_manager

+        class MyModel(models.Model):
+            myself = models.ManyToManyField('self')

+        # within the context, you can access psqlextra features
+        with postgres_manager(MyModel.myself.through) as manager:
+            manager.upsert(...)

 ## Upserting
 An "upsert" is an operation where a piece of data is inserted/created if it doesn't exist yet and updated (overwritten) when it already exists.
 Django has long provided this functionality through [`update_or_create`](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#update-or-create).
 It does this by first checking whether the record exists and creating it not.